Audit Prep Timeline

 Before

-• Move unresolved items to the top of each day's work.
+• Move unresolved vendor requests to the top of each week's work.

 During

-• Use it to confirm which records were already verified.
+• Use the timeline to confirm which record categories were already verified.

 After

-• Save a copy with notes on what took longest.
+• Save the completed timeline with notes on what took longest.

 Download